 Retirement service credit (i.e., service earned as a UCRP member or UC Defined Contribution Savings Choice participant) is earned based upon an appointee's covered compensation and their full time equivalent compensation from a UCRP-eligible appointment.
 While receiving PFCB, an appointee will continue to make required contributions to retirement plans.
-An eligible appointee who is receiving PFCB will receive seventy percent (70%) of the retirement service credit they would have earned in their normal work effort.
+An employee's normal retirement service credit is earned while they are receiving PFCB.